Effect-TS/effect/.changeset/fair-starfishes-shake.md

   Schema.minLength(1),
   Schema.maxLength(2)
 ).annotations({
-  // This message always takes precedence over all previous default messages
+  // This message always takes precedence
   // So, for any error, the same message will always be shown
   message: () => "my custom message"
 })